-\begin{rem*} In the setting of the theorem, assume that $\mc{F}_\eta$ is $f$-good for any geometric generic point $\eta$ of $S$.
-Then we may take the alteration $T\rightarrow S$ to be a finite morphism.
-Indeed, by \cite{AG}, $\mc{F}$ is already $f$-cohomologically proper locally around each geometric point after any base change under the assumption of goodness.
-We used alteration in the argument above only to make $\mc{F}$ cohomologically proper and good. \end{rem*}
+\begin{rem*} In the setting of the theorem, assume that $\mc{F}_\eta$ is $f$-good (cf.\ \cite[4.3]{A}) for any geometric generic point $\eta$ of $S$.
+Then, in fact, we may take the alteration $T\rightarrow S$ to be a finite morphism.
+This will be discussed in \cite{AG}. \end{rem*}

-Let $\Lambda$ be one of the following rings: \begin{itemize} \item A ring such that $m\Lambda=0$ for some integer $m$ which is prime to $p$;
+Let $\Lambda$ be one of the following rings: \begin{itemize} \item a ring such that $m\Lambda=0$ for some integer $m$ which is prime to $p$;

-\item A local regular finite $\mb{Z}_{\ell}$-algebra;
+\item a local regular finite $\mb{Z}_{\ell}$-algebra;